nodatime/nodatime/www/unstable/userguide/migration-to-2.md

 have been removed, but in all cases if you were actually calling them, you can just cast the `IsoDayOfWeek` to `int` and always get the same result, as all calendar systems use ISO days of the week.

+The `LocalTime` constructors accepting tick values (tick-of-second and tick-of-millisecond) have been converted to static factory methods (`FromHourMinuteSecondTick` and `FromHourMinuteSecondMillisecondTick`).

 Period
 ====